kren333/worst_case_resource_allocation_final/README.md

 ### Predictive Model Training

 To replicate our experiments, all trained predictive models must be placed and unzipped in the proper directories.
 This can either be done by training them directly by commenting out "--no_train" in the binary_experiments.sh and regression_experiments.sh files, or using the provided zip files in the root directory.
-To exercise the second option:
+To exercise the second option, run the command below.
+Otherwise (training predictive models from scratch), skip this step.

 - move the "binary_final_results_models.zip" into the "binary_final_results" folder and unzip
 - move the "regression_final_results_models.zip" into the "regression_final_results" folder and unzip